lukeFalsina/learnDCL/README.md

 ## Phase 3

-In addition to your code, we would like to receive your build files.
+In addition to your code, we would like to be able to re-construct your build files.
 So:

-* Zip your "learnDCL" folder and send it to lfalsina@gmail.com
+* Zip your "learnDCL" folder and send it to lfalsina@gmail.com (To speed up the process, before compressing the folder, you may clean the builds from your project.
+To achieve this, simply type and execute in the same terminal you used before `./gradlew clean`).
 * Complete this [form](http://goo.gl/forms/csLE0icP2S) on your experiment with DCL and Grab'n Run.

 Thanks in advance for your time playing with this tutorial and I hope you enjoyed it!